MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-az-cli2.md

     ```

     You can use a JMESPath operation to flatten the object.
-    If we get the name and the sql endpoint, it looks like this.
+    If we get the name and the sql endpoint, it looks like this query.

     ```azurecli
     az cloud list --query [*].[name,endpoints.sqlManagement] --output table